-The other important part is power supply.
+The other important part is the power supply.
 If your PC is relatively old, it can be that power supply is also getting corrupted.
 It accumulates dust which is hard to get out without opening enclosure.
 Capacitors can get leaky and fail.
-From my experience I have replaced/repaired power supply twice.
+From my experience, I have replaced/repaired power supply twice.
 If you notice that PC sometimes doesn’t switch on or is sensitive to power fluctuations, better replace – they don’t cost much.